cschleiden/go-workflows/docs/source/includes/_guide.md

 	span.End()
 ```

 For workflows the usage is a bit different, the tracer needs to be aware of whether the workflow is being replayed or not.
+You can get a replay-aware racer with `workflow.Tracer(ctx)`.

 ## Context Propagation